Lekhureddy/Lekhashree-Srinath-Reddy/README.md

 # 💫 About Me:
 Everything operates within a system.

-Data feeds models.
+Data feeds models.<br>
-Models inform decisions.
+Models inform decisions.<br>
 Decisions drive execution.

-When the architecture is weak, intelligence stays theoretical.
+When the architecture is weak, intelligence stays theoretical.<br>
-When the architecture is intentional, intelligence becomes operational.
+When the architecture is intentional, intelligence becomes operational.<br>

 I work at the intersection of data, systems, and execution — building structured frameworks that turn analysis into operational impact.